laszlocph/website/Mastering-test-environments-with-Docker.md

 export DOCKER_CERT_PATH="/home/laszlo/.docker/machine/machines/composeHost"
 export DOCKER_MACHINE_NAME="composeHost"
 # Run this command to configure your shell:
-# eval $(docker-machine env composeHost2)
+# eval $(docker-machine env composeHost)
 </pre>

-While the above clarifies what is happening, the outcome is still magical as the docker-compose command too will operate on the remote machine since it relies on standard docker commands.
+While the above clarifies what happens, the outcome is still magical as the docker-compose command will also operate on the remote machine as it relies on standard docker commands.
 **Providing the same interface for local and remote work for no additional cost.**

 Once I'm done with the remote work, or got confused which server I'm on, I can easily set the environment back to local by calling